Flexible monthly business insurance

 Anti-virus software will provide great overall protection, but it can miss some threats such as spyware and adware, which don’t act like other viruses.
 That’s where an anti-malware, or malware removal tool can provide additional support.
 One of the most popular is Malwarebytes’ anti-malware tool, which is totally free to use.

-If you have employees working and accessing files remotely, particularly if they’re abroad, then a VPN ensures their work and data is as secure as if they were in the office.
+During this time of hybrid working, you'll likely have employees working and accessing files remotely.
+If so, a VPN ensures their work and data is as secure as if they were in the office.

-VPNs work by creating a shielded private network within the public domain, which is why they’re also popular for enabling users to access geographically restricted content (e.g. watching the BBC when you’re on holiday!)
+VPNs work by creating a shielded private network within the public domain, which is why they’re also popular for enabling users to access geographically restricted content.

 But there are lots of options targeted at security-conscious businesses too, at a range of price points and with support for multiple devices, including mobiles and tablets.